 Monthly bills are a great place to start because you can often reduce or even cut your bill with a one-time effort and then see the savings month after month without any ongoing work.

 One way to do this is to negotiate a lower rate with an existing provider.
 I’ve been able to negotiate my internet bill, my gas bill, and plenty others over the years.
 It doesn’t work every time, but when it does the savings can be significant.

 Another option is find a cheaper provider or cut a bill altogether.
-For example, about a year and a half ago I ditched Verizon and went with a cell phone plan that gives me unlimited everything for just $10 per month.
-Around the same time we decided to cut ties with our cable provider and live with Netflix instead.
+For example, a while back I ditched Verizon and switched to Republic Wireless for my cell phone, which only costs about $20 per month.
+Around the same time we decided to cut cable and live with Netflix instead.
 Those two decisions save me over $100 combined every single month.

 One of my big problems with traditional budgeting is that it’s laser-focused on setting limits.
 The problem with limits is that they are inherently combative.
 Month after month you’re setting yourself up for a fight between your behavior and your limits.